mcwalrus/exit-manager/README.md

 # Exit Manager

 A Go library that provides **graceful shutdown coordination** for applications, ensuring critical operations complete before process termination.

-You can additionally manage cleanup and ensuring process exit.
+## Purpose

+The libraries aims to provide a simple yet powerful interface, providing cleanup handling, ensuring process exit, and managed HTTP server shutdowns.
+This library achieves all its functionality with zero external dependencies.
 For more information, please see the documentation at: https://pkg.go.dev/github.com/mcwalrus/exit-manager.

 ## Features